 3.0 PUBLIC QUESTION TIME

-A period of not less than 15 minutes is provided to allow questions from the gallery on matters relating to the functions of this meeting.
-For the purposes of Minuting, these questions and answers will be summarised.
+A period of not less than 15 minutes is provided to allow questions from the gallery on matters relating to the functions of Council.
+For the purposes of Minuting, these questions and answers are summarised.